christianhujer/aceunit/ROADMAP.md

 They will probably not be implemented.

 - Alternatively allow for naming schemes instead of annotations so users can go without the `A_Test` annotations.
+- Turn runFixture into a non-`void` function that returns whether one or more test cases failed.